vormiaphp/vormiaguardjs/README.md

 **VormiaGuardPHP** is the official Laravel backend package that provides these endpoints and middleware.
 It ensures your frontend and backend are fully integrated for secure, role-based access control.
 If you use VormiaGuardJS with Laravel, install VormiaGuardPHP for best results.

 > **Laravel Users:**
+> If you are using Laravel, check out the official VormiaGuard PHP package for backend integration:

 > For backend setup, route registration, and middleware configuration, see the [VormiaGuardPHP README](https://github.com/vormiaphp/vormiaguardphp#readme) for complete instructions.

+For full documentation and usage examples, visit:

+- [GitHub Repository](https://github.com/your-org/vormiaguardjs) <!-- Replace with actual repo if different -->
+- [Packagist Package](https://packagist.org/packages/your-org/vormiaguardjs) <!-- Replace with actual package if applicable -->

 ---